 Our contentious executry, trusts and probate team is one of the largest currently operating in Scotland.
-Working closely with our Private Client team, our specialists focus on resolving high value and complex trust and executry disputes, acting for institutional clients, such as major high street banks, as well as for private individuals and trustees.
+Working closely with our Private Wealth and Tax team, our specialists focus on resolving high value and complex trust and executry disputes, acting for institutional clients, such as major high street banks, as well as for private individuals and trustees.

 We have extensive experience in a wide range of trust and executry disputes, associated professional negligence actions and contentious private tax matters.